 Whether its a 4, 5, 6, 7, 8, 9 or 10 string tremolo, the routing depth in the body top is always 7/8" - 1" deep, as seen below.
 Most basses in general need to have the tremolo or bridge countersunk into the body to achieve the right action and string angle.
 To help you pre-fit your new Kahler to your guitar or bass, you can download and cut out free routing, sizing and adapter plate templates here.

 SPECIAL NOTE: In the 80's, Gibson's and most guitars with Tune-o-Matic bridges, had a standardized installation location that was programmed into the routing machines at the factory and in those days, Kahlers were a drop on perfect installation.
 But since the late 80's - early 90's, the stop tail part of the Tune-o-Matic bridge has been shifted around like the grills on a Chevy over the years.
 The bridge part is always in the same place for the scale range of course, but the tail piece is not as important.
 It can go anywhere since all it does is hold the strings.
 Unfortunately the Kahler needs these studs to mount on and since they are no longer in a standardized locale, the studs sometimes need to be removed and relocated in the right spot.
 You need about 2-1/16" to about 2-1/4" between the bridge sections small E saddle notch (which should be set to the scale length) and the center/middle of the stop tail piece to be "in the ballpark" for mounting a six string stud mount system without having to relocate the studs.
 If you have to relocate the studs on a Tune-o-Matic setup and its a flat top body, you can use the PL-8 coverage plate to surround the base and the relocated stud holes.
-If you have the one piece stop tail/bridge or a wraparound type 1 piece tune-o-matic, then you don't have a problem with relocation.
+If you have the one piece wrap-around Uni-Matic, then you don't have a problem with relocation.
 This step can be skipped since you will be drilling fresh new holes for the rear studs and the install will look perfect.
 I always suggest a qualified luthier to do the job.
 See my choices for qualified luthier's.
+Did you need the Imperial drill bit set for stud mount systems.